27 February 14

 If you have any questions about BAFTA Crew, hopefully these FAQs answers will help.
 For any other enquiries, please email BAFTAcrew@bafta.org .

 Who is eligible to apply?

-BAFTA Crew is open to applicants with two or more TV broadcast or feature credits who live outside the M25.
+BAFTA Crew is open to applicants with four or more TV broadcast or feature credits (main team) who live outside the M25.